Elsayed91/schemadiff/README.md

 # schemadiff

-schemadiff is a niche package designed for situations where a — large — number of files on a filesystem are expected to have identical schemas, but they don't.
+schemadiff is a package designed for niche situations where a – large – number of files on a filesystem are expected to have identical schemas, but they don't.
 This can present a challenge when working with distributed computing systems like `Apache Spark` or `Google BigQuery`, as unexpected schema differences can disrupt data loading and processing.

 Consider a scenario where you are processing thousands of files, and a subset of them have schemas that are almost identical but not completely matching.
 This can lead to errors such as: